myforce/opal/samples/openphone/ReadMe.txt

 Before we start, the assumption is (since you are reading this) that you already have PWLib and OPAL installed, AND BUILT.

+Note: you will need to make sure PWlib is built with the "Expat XML" configuration option enabled.
+If you get errors like "unresolved external symbol _XML_ParserFree referenced" then this is the problem.
+The expat library can be found the "external/expat" of the OpenH323 CVS.

 For Windows:
 ------------